Multi-attribute community detection in International Trade Network: The model

 The idea behind the Laplacian centrality is that the importance of a vertex $i$ is related to the network ability to adapt itself to the deletion of the vertex, i.e. its resilience.
 The Laplacian centrality of a vertex $i$ is reflected by the drop of the Laplacian energy of the network deriving by the deletion of $i$ from the network.
 According to \cite{Lazic2006}, the definition\footnote{It is noteworthy that an alternative definition of Laplacian energy has been provided in the literature (see \cite{Gutman2006}).
 Although this alternative definition has been widely explored in the literature, we focus on the original version defined in \cite{Lazic2006} because it is related to the Laplacian centrality measure.} of the Laplacian energy is:

-where $\lambda_k$ are the eigenvalues of the Laplacian $\mathbf{L}$.
-Therefore, the Laplacian centrality is (see \cite{Qi2012}):
+where $\lambda_k$ are the eigenvalues of the Laplacian $\mathbf{L}$. \\ Therefore, let $G_i$ the graph obtained by deleting the node $i$ from $G$, the Laplacian centrality is (see \cite{Qi2012}):

+where $E_L(G)$ and $E_L(G_i)$ are the Laplacian centralities computed on $G$ and $G_{i}$, respectively and $(\Delta E)_i$ measures the effect on the Laplacian energy of the network of the removal of $i$.
 Since the denominator $E_L(G)$ has the same value for all vertices, we focus on the numerator $(\Delta E)_i$, that is always nonnegative for the interlacing property of the eigenvalues of the Laplacian matrix (see \cite{Haemers}).
 The Laplacian energy can be re-expressed in terms of strength\footnote{In case of unweighted graphs, formula (\ref{energy2}) gives the result provided in \cite{Lazic2006}: $E_L(G)=\sum_k d_k\left(d_k+1 \right)=\sum_k d^{2}_{k}+2m$.
 The use of entries of the Laplacian matrix, instead of eigenvalues, is meaningful especially for large networks.} (see \cite{Qi2012}, Th.
 1):

 Hence, the difference $(\Delta E)_i$ is: